About Licensed Professional Clinical Counselors (LPCC)

 What do LPCs do?

-Please contact Alliant International University for more information on becoming a LPCC.
+Are you interested in pursuing LPCC licensure in California?
+Please contact Alliant International University for more information on becoming an LPCC.